 Benefits of Determining Your Stride Length

 The stride length is hands down, the most important aspect of selecting an elliptical because it's closely linked to your height.
 If the stride length is too short, you end up with a shortened range of motion, which is a recipe for injury.
-This holds true whether you're on an indoor elliptical, or on an elliptical bike like the streetstrider or the elliptigo, or any other similar models.

 On the other hand, if the stride length is too long, you end up over-striding and that can also lead to joint pain, as well as discomfort in the lower back and hips.